emqx/cloud-docs/en_US/deployments/dashboard/monitor.md

 ## Cluster operation indicators

-The four indicator cards at the top of the page include the cluster's `message sending rate`, `message inflow rate`, `subscriptions` and `current connections`.
+The four indicator cards at the top of the page include the cluster's `message out rate`, `message in rate`, `subscriptions` and `connections`.

 ![历史数据](./_assets/monitor_cluster.png)